De Havilland Sea Vixen: Further development

-Beyond the initial FAW.1 model, de Havilland proceeded with the development of an improved variant, which was subsequently designated as the Sea Vixen FAW.2.
+Beyond the initial FAW.1 model, de Havilland proceeded with the development of an improved variant, that became the Sea Vixen FAW.2.
 This served as the successor to the FAW.1 and included many improvements.
 As well as Firestreak missiles, it could carry the Red Top air-to-air missile, four RP-2 rocket pods, and the AGM-12 Bullpup air-to-ground missile.

 Its enlarged tail boom allowed for additional fuel tanks in the "pinion" extensions above and in front of the wing leading edge, there was an improved escape system and additional room for more electronic countermeasures (ECM) equipment.
-However, the changes in aerodynamics meant that the 1,000 lb bomb could no longer be carried.
+The changes in aerodynamics meant that the 1,000 lb bomb could no longer be carried.
 Visually the FAW.1 and FAW.2 could be distinguished by the tail booms which extended forward over the wing leading edges of the FAW.2.

 In 1962, the Sea Vixen FAW.2 conducted its maiden flight; the type entered service with frontline squadrons in 1964.
-Overall, a total of 29 FAW.2s were newly built along with a further 67 FAW.1s that were rebuilt and upgraded to FAW.2 standard.
-In 1966, the original FAW.1 begun to be phased out.
-In 1972, the career of the Sea Vixen FAW.2 came to an end.
+A total of 29 FAW.2s were newly built along with a further 67 FAW.1s that were rebuilt to FAW.2 standard.
+In 1966, the original FAW.1 begun to be phased out and in 1972, the career of the Sea Vixen FAW.2 came to an end.

 The Sea Vixen FAW2 prototype with four Red Top missiles.